deeplearning4j/deeplearning4j/denoisingautoencoder.md

 This will train the specified denoising autoencoder with a corruption level of 0.3 and a learning rate of 0.1 learning rate on the x matrix in the dataset.

+You can test your input with the following:

+    System.out.println(da.reconstruct(xor.getFirst()));

+ If you see percentages where 1s are in the original input that is a good indicator your autoencoder

+ is learning the structure of the data.